bancorprotocol/contracts-solidity/README.md

 ## Config

-In order to use some plugins or API keys we need a config.json file.
+In order to use some plugins, API keys or custom network with secret config we need a config.json file.
+You can check `hardhat.config.js` for more details.

 ```json
 {